Jbleezy/BO1-Reimagined/README.md

 * Fix sprint and dive anims on Ray Gun
 * Fix Der Riese Nikolai viewhands for FG42
 * Fix Ballistic Knife first raise anim (shows knife at very bottom center of screen at end of anim)
-* Add sprint and dive anims on WaW weapons
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
 * Replace WaW weapon viewmodels in BO1 with their equivalents in WaW to see if their model is more correct